School of Engineering and Applied

 Theory of Computing group.

-Spring 14: I am a postdoc working under the supervision of Leslie Valiant.
-Alas, it will soon be over: I am on the job market this year.
-Here are my job search materials.
+Summer 14: I am a postdoc working under the supervision of Leslie Valiant.
+Alas, it will soon be over.
+But, in the fall I am pleased to be joining the Department of Computer Science & Engineering at Washington University in St. Louis.

 My thesis on Universal Semantic Communication is available on DSpace.
 (A revised version is published by Springer.)